Accessibility statement for Chelmsford City Council

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix our committee documents.
+For example, we do not plan to fix our older committee documents.

 Any new PDFs or Word documents we publish will meet accessibility standards.